 Every week seems to be a little different, which keeps things interesting.
-We’ve had some stresses this week.
+We’ve had some stress this week.
 Snow for four days straight temps below freezing.

 We dealt with freezing temps before in New Mexico.
 At night we’d fill our water tanks, disconnect our hose from the park’s water source and roll up our hose until the following morning when it warmed up enough to reconnect to the park’s water.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.

 We did that here but then our own pipes froze!
 We’d been running the heat full time as the temps have been in the 30-40’s so interior pipes were fine, it was the pipes in the wet bay that froze Wednesday morning, so no water was getting through.